nooralteneiji/Happiness-Without-Borders/README.md

 `year`, `origin`, `destination`, `type` (outward, return, transit)

+Outward migrants move away from their country of birth.

+Return migrants move to their country of birth.

+Transit migrants move from and to countries, neither of which is their country of birth.

 3 different estimations of migration flow are in the columns:
 - `da_min_open`(demographic accounting, open minimization method)
 - `da_min_closed` (demographic accounting, closed minimization method)
 - `da_pb_closed` (demographic accounting, pseudo baysian method)
-   - We will only this estimation since [Abel and Cohen, 2019](https://www.nature.com/articles/s41597-022-01271-z](https://www.nature.com/articles/s41597-019-0089-3)) found the Pseudo-Bayesian demographic accounting method to be the best estimation of migration flow from migrant stock data (how many migrants are residing in a country during a specific point in time) published by the World Bank and United Nations.
+   - We will only this estimation since [Abel and Cohen, 2019](https://www.nature.com/articles/s41597-022-01271-z)(https://www.nature.com/articles/s41597-019-0089-3) found the Pseudo-Bayesian demographic accounting method to be the best estimation of migration flow from migrant stock data (how many migrants are residing in a country during a specific point in time) published by the World Bank and United Nations.

 region_orig	region_orig_id	region_dest	region_dest_id	country_orig	country_dest	regionflow_1990	regionflow_1995	regionflow_2000	regionflow_2005	countryflow_1990	countryflow_1995	countryflow_2000	countryflow_2005